 This guide is published annually in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 U.S.C.
 Section 1092(f))-part of the Higher Education Act (34 CFR 668.46).
-All currently registered students as well as employees are directly mailed (via United States Postal Service, or interoffice mail) a notice by October 1st of each year notifying the campus of the reports availability, the exact electronic address at which the report is posted, a brief description of the report's contents, and a statement that the institution will provide a paper copy of the report upon request to the Department of Campus Safety.
+All currently registered students as well as employees are emailed a notice via their registered university email address by October 1st of each year notifying the campus of the reports availability, the exact electronic address at which the report is posted, a brief description of the report's contents, and a statement that the institution will provide a paper copy of the report upon request to the Department of Campus Safety.
 An electronic copy is available online at go.pba.edu/clery.
-Printed copies may be requested via email at Campus Safety@pba.edu or by calling the department at (561) 803-2500.
-Prospective students and employees of the University are informed of the guide's availability, provided with a summary of its contents, and given the opportunity to request a copy from the Department of Campus Safety.
+Printed copies may be requested via email at Campus Safety@pba.edu.
+Prospective students and employees of the University are informed of the guide's availability, provided with a summary of its contents, and given the opportunity to request a copy from the Department of Campus Safety and Security.

 The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the University community obtained from the following sources: local law enforcement agencies that have jurisdiction for each campus, including but not limited to West Palm Beach Police Department, the Palm Beach County Sheriff's Office, Orlando Police Department, and Orange County Sheriff's Office.
 For statistical purposes, crime statistics reported to any of these sources are recorded in the calendar year the crime was reported.
 A written request for statistical information is made on an annual basis to all Campus Security Authorities (as defined by federal law).
-All of the statics are gathered, compiled, and reported to the University community via this report, which is published by PBA Campus Safety.
-PBA Campus Safety submits the annual crime statistics published in this brochure to the Department of Education.
+All of the statistics are gathered, compiled, and reported to the University community via this report, which is published by PBA Campus Safety and Security.
+PBA Campus Safety and Security submits the annual crime statistics published in this brochure to the Department of Education.
 The statistical information gathered by the Department of Education is available to the public through the Department of Education website.

-Palm Beach Atlantic University provides protection services by a professional security department or contract security, or a combination of both.
+Palm Beach Atlantic University provides protection services by a professional in-house security department.
 The University's overall safety policy encourages accurate and prompt reporting of all crimes and emergencies.
 Criminal actions and other emergencies may be reported by anyone, in person or via telephone, to the respective security department listed on the back of this publication.
-Report crimes to the appropriate security department for the purpose of issuing a timely warning notice and inclusion in the annual crime statistics for that campus.
+Crimes should be reported to the appropriate security department for the purpose of issuing a timely warning notice and inclusion in the annual crime statistics for that campus.
 Below are the numbers for reporting any emergency, crime and all other safety or security matters.

-Campus To Report Emergencies Call For Non-Emergency, Security or Safety Related Matters Call West Palm Beach 911 or (561) 803-2500 (561) 803-2500 Wellington 911 or (561) 803-2500 (561) 803-2500 Orlando 911 (561) 803-2500 or (407) 226-5955
+Campus To Report Emergencies Call For Non-Emergency, Security or Safety Related Matters Call West Palm Beach 911 or (561) 803-2500 (561) 803-2500 Orlando 911 (561) 803-2500 or (407) 226-5955